thu-ml/MLA-Trust/README.md

 #### A. Preparation

-Since many tasks require login to function properly, we provide cookie loading functionality to enable the agent to work correctly.
-You only need to run the following command (must be run on a machine with a visual web interface), then perform your personal login, and finally close the popup website to save cookies.
+Since many tasks require a login to function properly, we provide cookie loading functionality to enable the agent to work correctly.
+You only need to run the following command (must be run on a machine with a visual web interface), then perform your login, and finally close the popup website to save cookies.

 ```bash
 python src/scene/web/load_cookies.py
 ```

-Then put the `*.json` into `src/scene/web/cookies` folder
+Then save the generated `*.json` files to `src/scene/web/cookies`

 #### B. Quick Start